-A Chiari malformation is a problem
+A Chiari malformation is a

-the problem is present at birth (congenital).
+most cases, the problem is present at birth (congenital).

-There are four main types of Chiari
+There are 4 main types of Chiari

-about type II.
-In this type, two parts of the brain (the cerebellum and brainstem)
+I is the most common.
+This article is about type II.
+In this type, two parts of the

-through the foramen magnum.
+brain (the cerebellum and brainstem) bulge through the foramen magnum.

 This problem can happen in newborns